JVGD/veriff-submission/README.md

 ## Research

-Tensorboard with graphs, losses, metrics and final scores is published here: TODO

 The findings will be explained in a live session but we will outline main results here: [Tensorboard](https://tensorboard.dev/experiment/sNygezqtRc6tornRzFeApg/). **NOTE: Uploading images to Tensorboard dev is yet not supported so STN images will be uploaded here**

 * STN: It can effectively transform the input image to sample the most representative parts of the image (see Tensorboard images)